Flabbyaxe272/recipebook/docs/recipes/lemon-bars.md

 __Servings per Recipe__: 24 bars

 __Description__: Justin has always bragged about how good these lemon bars are.
-Probably because he puts in way more lemon juice than what's called for.

 ***